NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

 Follow us on [Facebook](https://www.facebook.com/northeasternclimbing/) to stay in the loop on tryouts!

-## Frequently Asked Questions
+## Tryouts FAQ

 Q: If I make the team, do I have to join?

 A: Absolutely not, although you would love it 🙂

+---

 Q: Do I need to know how to belay?

 A: Nope!

+---

 Q: Can I try out if I’m a grad student?

 A: Yes!

+---

 Q: I’m not sure if I’ll make it, should I bother trying out!

 A: You should definitely tryout!
 It’s a great way to meet other enthusiastic climbers and you could always make it!

+---

-E-mail NortheasternClimbing@gmail.com with any other questions, see you guys there!
+E-mail *northeasternclimbing@gmail.com* with any other questions, see you guys there!